react-dropzone/react-dropzone/README.md

 1. The users will not be able to select directories
 2. It requires the app to run in a [secure context](https://developer.mozilla.org/en-US/docs/Web/Security/Secure_Contexts)
 3. In [Electron](https://www.electronjs.org/), the path may not be set (see [#1249](https://github.com/react-dropzone/react-dropzone/issues/1249))
+4. Some browsers/configurations block `showOpenFilePicker()` and reject with a `NotAllowedError` (e.g. Microsoft Edge for Business or other restrictive enterprise/security policies).
+When this happens we automatically fall back to the native `<input>` so the file dialog still opens, provided you render one via `getInputProps()` (see [#1429](https://github.com/react-dropzone/react-dropzone/issues/1429))

 ## Supported Browsers